MatthewPaver/MatthewPaver/Personal Projects/README.md

 This script is for educational and research purposes only.
 Always respect Pinterest's terms of service and ensure you have the rights to use the images.

+---

+## PySpark and Kafka Integration Example

+### Overview
+This repository demonstrates the integration of PySpark with Apache Kafka for real-time data streaming and processing.
+It illustrates how PySpark can consume and process streaming data from Kafka topics, perform basic DataFrame operations, and output the processed data.

+### Prerequisites
+- Java Development Kit (JDK)
+- Apache Spark
+- Python with PySpark installed
+- Apache Kafka

+### How It Works
+1. **Start Zookeeper**: Initialize the Zookeeper server required by Kafka.
+2. **Start Kafka Server**: Launch the Kafka server to handle messaging.
+3. **Create Kafka Topic**: Set up a Kafka topic named `test-topic`.
+4. **Execute PySpark Script**: Run the PySpark script to process streaming data from Kafka.

+### PySpark Scripts
+- **Example 1**: Creates a simple DataFrame and displays its contents.
+- **Example 2**: Reads and processes streaming data from a Kafka topic using PySpark, then writes the output to the console.

+### Conclusion
+This example showcases setting up and running a PySpark application that processes real-time data from Kafka, highlighting the integration between PySpark and Kafka for efficient streaming data processing.